shn2016/chanel-landing-page/README.md

-This is not real Chanel fashion page
+# Chanel Landing Page

+This project is solely used for practing HTML and CSS.